I Was a Rich Man's Plaything

-I was a Rich Man's Plaything is a 1947 artwork by Eduardo Paolozzi.
-The collage was made from cuttings from American magazines and advertisements, mounted on card.
-The work of juxtaposed found objects is considered a seminal piece of pop art: it was the first to include the word "pop" in its design, years before Lawrence Alloway coined the term "pop art".
+I was a Rich Man's Plaything is a 1947 collage by Eduardo Paolozzi.
+The work was assembled with cuttings from American magazines and advertisements, mounted on card.
+Rich Man's Plaything is considered a seminal piece of pop art for its use of juxtaposed found objects and it was the first to include the word "pop" in its design, years before Lawrence Alloway coined the term "pop art".